kanewilliams/political_gang_discourse/README.md

 The entire project consists of:
   1) A web-scraped corpus, and
-  2) An analysis of the corpus to answer the **Key Question**: Do different political parties use harsher/softer language when discussing gangs?
+  2) An analysis of the corpus to to answer the Key Question.

+ **Key Question**: Do different political parties use harsher/softer language when discussing gangs?

 ## Dataset Information